EIC Mission Statement

 Years Old

 At CAC's Early Intervention Center, we focus on early intervention, which has been shown to be the most effective way to bridge gaps in learning as soon as possible.
 Our program is designed to help children develop increased communication, social, functional play and leisure, self-help, and cognitive/academic skills, as well as address any behavioral challenges that they may exhibit.
+Services provided: Classroom based therapy model and individual ABA therapy.

 Treatment Philosophy